lets-blade/blade/README.md

 ## What Is Blade?

 Blade is a lightweight MVC framework.
 It is based on the principles of simplicity and elegance.
-If you like it, can be [Star and Fork](https://github.com/biezhi/blade), thanks!
+If you like it, please [star and fork it](https://github.com/biezhi/blade).
+Thank you!

 ## Features

-* [x] Lightweight.
-The code is simple and structure is clear
+* [x] Lightweight: the code is simple and the structure is clear
 * [x] Modular (you can choose which components to use)
-* [x] Support plug-in extension mechanism
+* [x] Supports plug-in extension mechanism
 * [x] Restful style routing interface
-* [x] Multiple configuration files support (currently properties, json and coding)
+* [x] Supports multiple configuration files (currently properties, json and coding)
-* [x] Eembed jetty server and template engine support
+* [x] Embedded jetty server and template engine support
-* [x] Support jdk1.6 or higher version
+* [x] Supports jdk 1.6 and up

 ## Overview

-* Simplicity.
-The design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
+* Simplicity: the design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
 It is a goal of the project that users should be able to understand the whole framework in a single day.
-* Elegance. `blade` Support the REST style routing interface, provide DSL grammar to write, no invasive interceptors.
+* Elegance: `blade` supports the REST style routing interface, has no invasive interceptors and provides the writing of DSL grammar.

 ## Get Start